MYahiatene/Sales-Taxes/README.md

 ## Getting started with Sales-Taxes

 ### Prerequisites: Linux, Java 11 , Node 16 , Nuxt 2 , Spring Boot
-### Note: Maven should install most dependencies and libraries into the project folder so that you dont have to download abpve prerequisites manually.
+### Note: Maven should install most dependencies and libraries into the project folder so that you dont have to download above prerequisites manually.

 To run the App follow the following steps: